Measuring GEO Performance¶

 G --> H[Brand discovered in ChatGPT<br>visits site 3 days later<br>shows as direct traffic]

-Attribution gap: ChatGPT-discovered visits that land days later show as direct traffic — the discovery touch is invisible.
+The attribution gap: ChatGPT-discovered visits that land days later show as direct traffic, so the discovery touch is invisible.

-Zero-click gap: GPTBot crawls heavily, but crawl-to-click conversion is very low — AI answers inform without driving referral traffic.
+The zero-click gap: GPTBot crawls heavily, but crawl-to-click conversion is very low, so AI answers inform readers without sending referral traffic.

-Unannounced model updates: Providers update models silently, making visibility shifts unattributable to content versus model behaviour.
+Unannounced model updates: providers update models silently, which makes visibility shifts hard to attribute to content or to model behavior.

-GEO/SEO tension: Restructuring for AI extraction can raise citation rates while reducing organic rankings.
+The GEO and SEO tension: restructuring for AI extraction can raise citation rates while reducing organic rankings.

 Brand web mention volume correlates with AI Overview visibility — stronger organic presence tends to mean more frequent AI citation.